-Today Fordham Park in New Cross is owned and managed by the Borough of Lewisham, but back in 1619 the area was owned by James 1.
-Clifton Rise, which today leads from the main New Cross road into one side of the Park, was called ‘Wolve Acre Lane’ and the area was farmland.
+The Borough of Lewisham owns and manages Fordham Park in New Cross.
+Back in 1619 James 1 owned the land.
+Today Clifton Rise leads from the main New Cross road into one side of the Park.
+This was Wolve Acre Lane’ in 1619 when the area was farmland.

 The ‘play elements’ in the park include a play area and sandpit for children under six, a large climbing frame, a youth shelter, table tennis tables, an area for ball games, a trim trail, an informal football pitch, a cycle route.
 VolkerHighways was the London Borough of Lewisham’s main contractor for the Fordham Park in New Cross urban regeneration project, which was highly commended at the 2012 Landscape Institute Awards.

-The Moonshot Centre was built in 1981, after the New Cross house fire, specifically for the African and Caribbean communities in New Cross.
+The Moonshot Centre was built in 1981, after the New Cross house fire, specifically for the benefit of the African and Caribbean communities in New Cross.
 It closed in 1999 but a consortium of four partners (IRIE! dance theatre, Surestart Grinley Gibbons (Playhouse Nursery), Deptford Green School and the London Borough of Lewisham) came together to raise money and refurbish the building.
 The centre reopened in 2007 with a revitalised programme of events targeting younger people, and as the photographs below show it has clearly been a success.

 This is a wonderful green space, peaceful and calm behind a busy main road through New Cross, and then the underpass and its art work lead on to another park, the Margaret McMillan Park which I will visit next week – do come with me!